 What is the opportunity cost?

-It is one of the foundational concepts in economics and borders on the best-forgone alternative.
+It is one of the foundational concepts in economics, immediately obvious in past decisions, and borders on the best-forgone alternative.
 Usually, it originates from the existence of scarcity and scarce resources.
-Because human wants are insatiable, people are unable to fulfill or satisfy their needs.
-Therefore, they must satisfy some at the expense of others.
-It means that when we pursue one activity over another, the forgone activity becomes the opportunity cost of the pursued training.
+Because human wants are insatiable, people must use limited resources wisely, making business decisions that account for implicit costs and explicit costs.

 How Opportunity Cost Functions